Rocky Schwartz

-Roderick Evan Schwartz, II (born August 27, 1984) is a former American football safety.
+Roderick Evan Schwartz, II (born August 27, 1984) is an American former football safety.
 He was signed by the New Orleans Saints as an undrafted free agent in 2008.
 He played college football at Houston.

 Schwartz was also a member of the Tennessee Titans and Hamilton Tiger-Cats.
 Schwartz now assists in coaching for the Pop Warner East Manatee Bulldogs in Bradenton Florida.